 Steps to enable PHP OPcache on Ubuntu or Debian:

-- List the installed PHP version and available SAPIs before changing the module state.
+- List the installed PHP version and available SAPIs before changing runtime configuration.

-Replace 8.3 with the version reported by phpquery -V throughout the remaining steps.
-If the site runs through PHP-FPM, the same query shows fpm when that runtime is installed.
-If only cli appears, install the web-facing SAPI first because enabling OPcache for CLI alone does not speed up web requests.
+Replace 8.5 with the version reported by phpquery -V throughout the remaining steps.
+If the application runs through PHP-FPM, the same query shows fpm when that runtime is installed.
+If only cli appears, install the web-facing SAPI first because CLI configuration alone does not affect web requests.

 Related: How to check PHP version